-Court documents refrained from naming the child pornography website due to pending investigations, and instead chose to refer to it as “Bulletin Board A.” A transcript from a law enforcement agent shows that at one point, the site had a robust membership of no less than 23,000 members.
+Court documents refrained from naming the child exploitation website due to pending investigations, and instead chose to refer to it as “Bulletin Board A.” A transcript from a law enforcement agent shows that at one point, the site had a robust membership of no less than 23,000 members.

 Three Arrests So Far

-The indictment of the third suspect, a Virginia resident by the name of Larry Reece, eventually fell through due to lack of sustainable evidence to indicate Reece’s direct participation in downloading pornographic content from the file sharing site.
+The indictment of the third suspect, a Virginia resident by the name of Larry Reece, eventually fell through due to lack of sustainable evidence to indicate Reece’s direct participation in downloading smut content from the file sharing site.

 Suspects Downloaded Files Outside of Tor

-In a bid to quicken their downloads, it is alleged that some users of the dark web child pornography site opted to download files from the file sharing services outside of Tor, for no reason other than to avoid the painfully slow download speeds encountered when routing traffic via the anonymity network.
+In a bid to quicken their downloads, it is alleged that some users of the dark web child exploitation site opted to download files from the file sharing services outside of Tor, for no reason other than to avoid the painfully slow download speeds encountered when routing traffic via the anonymity network.